ev2900/MSR-VTT_Build/README.md

-# Build MSR-VTT, download and trip the videos from Youtube
+# MSR-VTT download and trim the videos from Youtube